Published on :

 In question, the many restrictions still in place in China

 The three-step strategy: test-trace-isolate infected people or people in contact with infected people is applied flawlessly.
 Quickly and massively.
-Much has been said about recent cases of confinement in major Chinese economic metropolises for a few declared cases of Covid-19.
+Much has been said regarding recent cases of confinement in major Chinese economic metropolises for a few declared cases of Covid-19.
 Like Xi’an: 13 million inhabitants confined for 150 cases.

 The restrictions have compounded the global supply chain problem, leading to shortages all over the world.
 China’s trading partners are losing patience.
 Despite promises made by Beijing in recent weeks, measures to facilitate business visas have not been taken.